Note-Harbor/Note-Harbor-Extension/README.md

 1. Download/Clone our repo as a ZIP file
 2. Unzip the downloaded ZIP file (titled `Note-Harbor-Extension`)
-   * *Warning*: Deleting the unzipped files will disable Note Harbor
+   * *Warning*: deleting the unzipped files will disable Note Harbor
 4. In Chrome, go to the extensions management page (chrome://extensions)
 5. Turn on Developer Mode (top right of screen)
 6. Drag the Note-Harbor-Extension folder anywhere on the page to import it (do not delete the folder afterwards)